 Bromeliad Society of San Francisco

-Founded in 1985, Bromeliad Society of San Francisco was created to provide a sanctuary for endangered plant species from around the world.
-Today, we have over 10,000 species of plants in our collection.
+Founded in 1969, the Bromeliad Society of San Francisco was created to provide a club for the sharing of knowledge, cultivation and the beauty Bromeliads.

 Each meeting begins with a Show & Tell table of bromeliads to Wow any crowd.